-MPHA will make reasonable accommodations for qualified persons with disabilities to have access and use its programs.
+MPHA will provide reasonable accommodation for qualified persons with disabilities to have access and use its programs.
 Except when necessary to maintain the fundamental nature of the program, MPHA will not use the eligibility criteria, which adversely impacts upon disabled persons.